akhilben/angular-awesome/README.md

 This repo serves as a reference handbook for both starters and experienced developers to look at from time to time to refresh memory and to develop better :notebook:.

 > :warning: **_Warning_** : The contents in this document are just general suggestions taken from the Angular community on how to do stuff.
-As there can be many solutions to a problem, just take the contents as mere suggestions for developing a good application, make use of it if you think it suits your application.
+As there can be many solutions to a problem, just take the contents as mere suggestions and make use of it if you think it suits your application.

 Do lookout (and don't ignore :eyes:) for the **_Tips_** section to find out how to do things more better.
 Make sure to **expand the collapse** of a section; it's there just for a better user experience.
 Get the summarized points labelled as **_Takeaway_** at the end of each section if you don't want to spend your time to read the whole.